octoenergy/public-conventions/python.md

 ``TransactionTestCase``, which, confusingly, doesn't run in a transaction.
 Because we run our tests concurrently (using the ``--numprocesses`` flag), these non-wrapped transactions are not isolated from other tests running at the same time.

+### <a name="freezing-time">Freeze or inject time for tests</a>

+Don't let tests or the system-under-test call the system clock unless it is being explicitly controlled using a tool like [freezegun](https://github.com/spulec/freezegun).

+This guards against a whole class of date-related test bugs which often manifest themselves if your test-suite runs in the hours before or after mignight.
+Typically these are caused by DST-offsets where a datetime in UTC has a different date to one in the local timezone.

+For unit tests, it's best to design functions and classes to have dates/datetimes injected so freezegun isn't necessary.

+For integration or functional tests, wrap the fixture creation and test invocation in the freezegun decorator/context-manager to give tight control of what the system clock calls will return.

+Use this technique to control the context/environment in which a test executes so that it behaves predictably whatever time of day the test suite is run.
+Don't always pick a "safe" time for a test to run; use this technique to test behaviour at trickier times such as midnight on DST-offset dates.

 ### <a name="test-method-structure">Unit test method structure</a>